Race to Resilience announce new Transformation Partners to accelerate mission

 At COP26, the campaign announced new Partners who will deliver resilience transformations focused on addressing systemic barriers to achieving climate resilience.
 By Climate Champions | November 8, 2021

-The UN-backed Race to Resilience was launched in January 2021 at the Climate Adaptation Summit to mobilize non state actors to take action on building the resilience of vulnerable communities to climate change by 2030.
+The Race to Resilience was launched in January 2021 at the Climate Adaptation Summit to mobilize non state actors to take action on building the resilience of vulnerable communities to climate change by 2030.
 The campaign now has 33 Partners, representing over 2,500 NSA organisations, taking action in over 100 countries.

 At COP26, the campaign will announce new Partners that will deliver resilience transformations: stand alone actions that advance the campaign’s mission, focused on making significant and innovative changes in the systems we currently operate in..